 Our Integrated System: Helm + Veem

-The beautiful part is that integrated cash management systems do exist (well one at least 😉).
+The beautiful part is that integrated cash management systems/cash flow forecasting systems do exist (well one at least 😉).
 That means the streamlined payment workflow above, and its related time savings, is possible.
 Without knowing it, our team at Helm used subtractive thinking, and built an integrated platform with Veem.

 Maybe not surprisingly, I often call it our "sleeper feature" because it's so easy to use, but carries so much efficiency and power.
 It makes scaling cash flow forecasting and cash management across a number of businesses or clients a lot easier.
 This makes it akin to a "sleeper car", or a race car that is extremely powerful, but unassuming.